Azure-Samples/github-models-javascript-playground/README.md

 Try out generative AI models right in your browser for free using this playground! ✨

 Using [GitHub Codespaces](https://github.com/features/codespaces) and [GitHub Models](https://github.com/marketplace/models), you'll be able to run LLMs (*Large Language Models)* such as [Open AI GPT-4o](https://github.com/marketplace/models/azure-openai/gpt-4o) directly in your browser, without having to install anything.

+> [!NOTE]
+> GitHub Models is currently in [limited public beta](https://github.blog/news-insights/product-news/introducing-github-models/), and you can request access by signing up [here](https://github.com/marketplace/models/waitlist/join).
+Features and availability are subject to change.

 ## Usage